HenrikBengtsson/CostelloPSCNSeq/README.md

 ## Requirements

 ### Required software
-This pipeline is implemented in [R] and requires R packages [aroma.seq] and [sequenza].
+This pipeline is implemented in [R] and requires R packages [aroma.seq], [sequenza] (Favero et al. 2015), and [PSCBS] (Bengtsson et al. 2010, Olshen et al. 2011).
 To install these packages and all of their dependencies, call the following from R:
 ```r
 > source("http://callr.org/install#sequenza")
 > source("http://callr.org/install#HenrikBengtsson/aroma.seq")
 ```
-In addition to the above R dependencies, the pipeline requires that [samtools] is on the `PATH`.
+In addition to the above R dependencies, the pipeline requires that [samtools] (Li et al. 2009) is on the `PATH`.

 ## Setup (once)